AjinND/website-builder/README.md

    - Drag elements from the toolbox onto the canvas
    - Click on elements to edit their properties in the style editor
    - Add multiple pages using the + button in the page tabs
+   - Rename, duplicate, or delete pages as needed
    - Set up navigation between pages
 4. **Generate Code**: Click the "Generate Code" button to download a zip file with all your project files
 5. **Run Your Project**: Extract the zip file and follow the instructions in the generated README to run your project locally